naihuiwang/QuickID/README.md

 ## Download and run

 Windows: Download QuickID.exe from this repository and double-click it.
 The EXE is provided separately from the source code; no Python or .NET installation is required to run it.

 macOS: Download the source code and build QuickID.app using the macOS instructions below.
-There is currently no prebuilt Mac app in the release.
-The source also includes a GitHub Actions workflow that can build Apple Silicon and Intel versions.
+There is currently no prebuilt Mac app.

 ## Using the source